Markdown

 Can I export the result as JSON?

 Yes.
-The extractor offers a JSON export alongside a plain text list.
+The extractor offers a JSON export alongside a plain text list, which is handy for scripting and link checking.

 Account